Amid the death and rubble, Ukrainian teams hunt for evidence of possible war crimes

 Russian President Vladimir Putin, in a phone conversation with French President Emmanuel Macron, said Russia’s forces were doing all they can “to preserve the lives of civilians” in Ukraine, according to a Kremlin readout on Thursday.

-Last week,the ICC announced that it will “immediately proceed” to investigate possible war crimes unfolding in Ukraine.
+Last week, the ICC announced that it will “immediately proceed” to investigate possible war crimes unfolding in Ukraine.
 And on Friday, NATO Secretary General Jens Stoltenberg welcomed the decision, saying “we have seen the use of cluster bombs,” as well as reports of other types of weapons used that “are in violation of international law.”

 The airstrike, and the family tragedy it bore, is one piece of possible evidence that many in this devastated village hope will help hold Russia accountable.